 Therapy can be offered on a short or long term basis.
 The number of sessions depends on what your individual needs are and what you are hoping to gain from therapy.
 This is something we will discuss and work out together based on our initial consultation, and will be continually assessed throughout the therapeutic process.

-There is no charge for initial consultations which last 30 minutes.
+Initial consultations are offered at the reduced rate of £20 and last 30 minutes.
 This will provide you with an opportunity to ask questions before committing further and deciding if I am the right therapist for you.

 The fee for ongoing appointments is £45 per session for individuals and £60 per session for couples/EMDR.
 I work both short term and long term with clients.
 Sessions are payable at the end of each session by cash or prior to sessions via bank transfer.

 I offer a limited number of low cost sessions for those who are in receipt of benefits or earn under £16,000 annually.

 Sessions normally take place on the same day and at the same time each week.
 Sessions for individuals last for 50 minutes and for couples for 60 minutes.
 Longer sessions can be arranged.

 Cancellation Policy: Wherever possible I will try and accommodate requests to reschedule appointments.
 However, the full fee will be charged for appointments that are cancelled less than 7 days before the appointment.